kentaguilar/covidtracker/README.md

 # Covid Tracker v1.0

-A system that provides up-to-date covid tracking information all over the globe.
+A system that provides an up-to-date covid tracking information with data worldwide

 ## How to Use

 - Pull a copy of the system

+- Perform "npm install" on the project root & /ng directory, so needed dependencies are configured

-- You need to add in your database PostgreSQL connection strings under /db/db.js
+- You need to add in your PostgreSQL connection strings under /db/db.js

-- If you have a copy of the code already, you can simply go to the main folder and run npm start
+- If you have a copy of the code already, you can simply go to the project root folder and run "npm start"